ic1149/21/readme.md

 ## Instructions

 In this Blackjack game, you are player 1.
 The others are NPCs.
-In each turn, type something to hit, type nothing (just press enter) to stop.
+In each turn, input something to hit, input nothing (just press enter) to stop.